Bob Beckwith, retired firefighter in famous image with Bush after 9/11, dies at 91

 Beckwith died Sunday night in hospice care after dealing with cancer in recent years, his wife, Barbara Beckwith, said Monday.

-Wearing a firefighter helmet and a respirator draped around his neck, the Long Island resident stood atop of a smashed fire truck at the World Trade Center as President George W. Bush famously delivered a rousing speech using a bullhorn.
-Bush draped his arm around Beckwith as he addressed weary responders searching for anyone still alive after hijackers crashed airplanes into the twin towers of the old World Trade Center, killing 2,753 people.
+Wearing a firefighter helmet and a respirator hanging around his neck, the Long Island resident stood atop of a smashed fire truck at the World Trade Center as President George W. Bush famously delivered a rousing speech to weary responders after hijackers crashed airplanes into the twin towers of the old World Trade Center, killing 2,753 people.

-“I can hear you, the rest of the world hears you, and the people who knocked down these buildings will hear all of us soon,” Bush told the gathered firefighters, police officers and other rescue personnel on Sept.
-14 as they chanted “USA!
+“I can hear you, the rest of the world hears you, and the people who knocked down these buildings will hear all of us soon,” Bush said through a bullhorn, his arm draped around Beckwith on Sept.
+14 as firefighters, police officers and others chanted “USA!
 USA!”

-The moment, which was captured in photos by The Associated Press and other news outlets, became an enduring image of resilience following the deadliest terrorist attack on American soil.
-It even landed Beckwith on the front cover of Time magazine, a keepsake he proudly displayed at his home for years later.
+The moment, which was captured in video and photos by The Associated Press and other news outlets, became an enduring image of resilience following the deadliest terrorist attack on American soil.
+It even landed Beckwith on the cover of Time magazine, a keepsake he proudly displayed at his home for years.

-Beckwith's wake will be Friday, and he’ll be buried Saturday on Long Island, where he raised a family that includes six children, 10 grandchildren and two great-grandchildren.
+Beckwith's wake will be Friday, and he will be buried Saturday on Long Island, where he raised a family that includes six children, 10 grandchildren and two great-grandchildren.

 Bush, who remained in contact with the family over the years and even checked in as Beckwith’s health worsened, was among those who called Monday morning to send condolences, his wife said.